JValen21/SimpleMessagingApp/login-server-master/README.md

 No authorization.
 Everyone can see everyones messages.

 The app is also vulnerable to CSRF attacks, since there is no CSRF token checks.
 An end-user could be hacked by clicking on a form on another website, redirecting messages to our server.
-Also, the send() method in app.py also supports POST and GET requests, meaning a user can be tricked into clicking a link, which will send a message to this server.
-This is because clicking of links usually are GET requests and not POST requests)
+Also, the send() method in app.py supports POST and GET requests, meaning a user can be tricked into clicking a link, which will send a message to this server.
+This is because clicking of links usually are GET requests and not POST requests

 ## Design considerations